pyaillet/esp-idf-ble/README.md

 Refer to [this repo](https://github.com/esp-rs/rust-build) to install the custom Rust ESP toolchain.
 You should also install [cargo espflash](https://github.com/esp-rs/espflash) to ease the use of this project.

-Then you can launch the following command to compile the project, flash it to your device and monitor the ESP32 serial:
+Then you can launch the following command to compile one of the example, flash it to your device and monitor the ESP32 serial:

-`cargo espflash --monitor --speed 921600 /dev/tty.wchusbserial14230`
+`cargo espflash --example <example> --monitor --speed 921600 <device>`

+## examples

+- [] gatt_server